-Robust indicators of the state of biodiversity provide essential guidance for tackling the extinction crisis.
-One increasingly prominent metric, the Biodiversity Intactness Index (BII), is intended to indicate the average abundance of wild species in a given geographical area, relative to that in pre-modern times [1] or in primary vegetation under current climatic conditions [2].
-In principle the BII has several advantages over other biodiversity indicators – for example by reducing the risk of shifting baselines [3] leading to insufficiently ambitious conservation goals because the current state of biodiversity is simply compared with that in the recent past.
+Is biodiversity as intact as we think it is?

-The BII has been endorsed by the Group on Earth Observations of the Biodiversity Observation Network and adopted by the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) as a "core" indicator of trends in biodiversity and ecosystem services for assessing progress towards the Convention on Biodiversity’s Aichi targets 12 and 14 (extinction risk and ecosystem resilience).
-It has also been adopted by the Biodiversity Indicators Partnership as an indicator to track progress towards Aichi target 5 (halving the rate of habitat loss by 2020).
+The Biodiversity Intactness Index (BII) is a high-profile metric of an area’s average abundance of wild species relative to that in pre-modern times [1] or in primary vegetation under current climatic conditions [2].
+It has been endorsed by the Group on Earth Observations of the Biodiversity Observation Network, adopted by the Intergovernmental Platform on Biodiversity and Ecosystem Services as a "core" indicator of progress towards the Convention on Biological Diversity’s Aichi targets 12 and 14, and accepted by the Biodiversity Indicators Partnership as an indicator for target 5.
+Its growing policy significance makes it important to examine the plausibility of some apparently unusual BII findings.

-Problems with the Biodiversity Intactness Index

-Newbold et al [2] mapped the BII globally by modelling thousands of field-derived estimates of the abundance of a broad range of species as a function of human-induced pressures, and then extrapolating their model using remote-sensed data.
-The resulting surface represents an estimate of the current average abundance of those species that would occur in primary vegetation as a proportion of that expected in the absence of human activities.
-However, many of the BII values presented on this map are surprising.
-For example, the BII exceeds 90% (and often 95%) in much of SE Asia, Indonesia, central America and eastern Madagascar – areas usually considered to be exposed to widespread habitat loss and with a high proportion of threatened species.
-On a finer-scale map [4] the BII within the UK exceeds 50% even within the cities of Birmingham and Manchester and peaks (at over 95%) in Kielder Forest, a large plantation dominated by non-native conifers.
-In light of these unusual patterns and given the growing policy significance of the BII, it seems prudent to test its credibility more systematically.
+Newbold et al [2] mapped the BII globally by modelling thousands of field-derived estimates of individual species’ abundance as a function of human-induced pressures, and then extrapolating their model using remote-sensed data.
+The resulting surface represents an estimate of the current average abundance of species that would occur in an area’s primary vegetation as a proportion of that expected in the absence of human activities.
+However, many mapped BII values seem surprising.
+For example, the BII exceeds 90% in much of SE Asia, Indonesia, central America and eastern Madagascar – where widespread habitat loss is linked with a high proportion of threatened species.
+In a finer-scale UK analysis [3] the BII exceeds 50% even in Birmingham and Manchester, and peaks (at >95%) in Kielder Forest, a large plantation of non-native conifers.

-Mismatch with other metrics

-The recent publication of a synthesis of estimates of current biomass stock relative to that without human activities, which we call biomass intactness (BMI) [5], provides an opportunity for a global quantitative check on the performance of the BII.
-Broadly speaking we might expect the two indices to be positively correlated across space.
-We would also anticipate that BII values should mostly be lower than BMI values (sometimes substantially so): where some of the current biomass is made up of non-native species, or where biodiversity faces other threats besides habitat loss; in contrast it is hard to conceive how it could be higher.
+A recently mapped synthesis of estimates of current biomass stock relative to that without human activities, which we call biomass intactness (BMI) [4], allows a more systematic check of the BII’s performance.
+Because habitat loss is the major driver of wild populations’ declines we expected the two indices to be positively correlated across space, but for BII values to generally be lower (sometimes substantially) than BMI values because current biomass typically includes non-native vegetation, and because biodiversity faces many threats besides habitat loss; in contrast it is hard to conceive how BII could exceed BMI.